 A diagram of a modern graphics pipeline is shown in figure 1.
-Today's graphics chips, such as the NVIDIA GeForce3 [NVIDIA 2001] and the ATI Radeon 8500 [ATI 2001] replace the fixedfunction vertex and fragment (including texture) stages with programmable stages.
+Today's graphics chips, such as the NVIDIA GeForce3 [18] and the ATI Radeon 8500 [4] replace the fixed-function vertex and fragment (including texture) stages with programmable stages.
 These programmable vertex and fragment engines execute user-defined programs and allow fine control over shading and texturing calculations.
-An NVIDIA vertex program consists of up to 128 4-way SIMD floating point instructions [Lindholm et al. 2001].
-This vertex program is run on each incoming vertex and the computed results are passed on to the rasterization stage.
-The fragment stage is also programmable, either through NVIDIA register combiners [Spitzer 2001] or DirectX 8 pixel shaders [Microsoft 2001].
+An NVIDIA vertex program consists of up to 128 4-way SIMD floating point instructions [13].
+This vertex program is run on each incoming vertex and the computed results are passed onto the rasterization stage.
+The fragment stage is also programmable, either through NVIDIA register combiners [23] or DirectX 8 pixel shaders [16].
 Pixel shaders, like vertex programs, provide a 4-way SIMD instruction set augmented with instructions for texturing, but unlike vertex programs operate on fixed-point values.
 In this paper, we will be primarily interested in the programmable fragment pipeline; it is designed to operate at the system fill rate (approximately 1 billion fragments per second).

-Programmable shading is a recent innovation and the current hardware has many limitations:
+Programmable shading is a recent innovation and the current hardware has many limitations.

 - Vertex and fragment programs have simple, incomplete instruction sets.
 The fragment program instruction set is much simpler than the vertex instruction set. - Fragment program data types are mostly fixed-point.
 The input textures and output framebuffer colors are typically 8-bits per color component.
 Intermediate values in registers have only slightly more precision. - There are many resource limitations.
-Programs have a limited number of instructions and a small number of registers.
+Programs have a limited numbers of instructions and a small number of registers.
 Each stage has a limited number of inputs and outputs (e.g. the number of outputs from the vertex stage is constrained by the number of vertex interpolants). - The number of active textures and the number of dependent textures is limited.
 Current hardware permits certain instructions for computing texture addresses only at certain points within the program.
-For example, a DirectX 8 PS 1.4 pixel shader has two stages: a first texture addressing stage consisting of four texture fetch instructions followed by eight color blending instructions, and then a color computation stage consisting of additional texture fetches followed by color combining arithmetic.
-This programming model permits a single level of dependent texturing.
+For example, a DirectX 8 pixel shader has two stages: a first texture addressing stage consisting of four texture fetch instructions followed by eight color blending instructions, and then a color computation stage consisting of additional texture fetches followed by color combining arithmetic.
+This permits a single level of dependent texturing.